colebolebole/ezwslshutdown/README.md

 # ezwslshutdown

-Is a foss script that simply shutsdown wsl for you!
+Is a foss script that simply shuts down wsl for you!